Vishtasp

 Passages

 in the Frawardin Yasht (Yt.
-13. 99–103) and elsewhere have enabled
+13. 99–103) and elsewhere have

-nask), as reported in the Denkard (respectively 8.
-11, 8.
+nask, and Varshtmansar nask), as reported in the Denkard (respectively

+8. 11, 8.
 13, 8.
-14,

-and 9.
-33. 5), suggest that there once existed a detailed "history"
+14, and 9.
+33. 5), suggest that there once existed

-of Vishtasp and his ancestors in scripture.
-The Yasht 13 mentions Zairiuuairi,
+scripture.
+The Yasht 13 mentions Zairiuuairi, Piší šiiaotna

-Piší šiiaotna (Vishtasp's eschatological son Pišišotan),
+(Vishtasp's eschatological son Pišišotan), Spentodata

-Spentodata (Spandyad), Bastauuairi (Bastwar), Kauuarazman, Frašaoštra
+(Spandyad), Bastauuairi (Bastwar), Kauuarazman, Frašaoštra

 and Jamaspa (the Huuoguua brothers in the Gathas), all of whom are

-featured in the Pahlavi narrative about the war between Vishtasp and
+featured in the Pahlavi narrative about the war between Vishtasp

-the Xiiaonas.
+the lands of the Xiiaonas.

 In